Category Archives: Württemberg Royals

 Twelve days after the annulment was granted, Fritz married Ekaterina in St. Petersburg on January 24, 1816.
 During their short marriage, the couple had two daughters:

 Fritz became King of Württemberg upon his father’s death on October 30, 1816.
-As a way of distancing himself from his father’s reign, he dropped his first name and chose to reign as King Wilhelm I. He came to the throne during a very difficult time in Württemberg, with 1816 being known as the Year Without A Summer.
-However, Wilhelm and his wife are credited with making great strides to alleviate the suffering, establishing policies and reforms which helped the people of Württemberg, regardless of social class.
+As a way of distancing himself from his father’s reign, he dropped his first name and chose to reign as King Wilhelm I. He came to the throne during a difficult time in Württemberg, with 1816 being known as the Year Without A Summer.
+However, Wilhelm and his wife are credited with making great strides to alleviate the suffering and establishing policies and reforms that helped the people of Württemberg, regardless of social class.
 The king arranged for food and livestock to be imported, and established an Agricultural Academy to help promote the growth of crops and better general nutrition amongst his people.
 The Queen established numerous charities to help the poor and was behind the establishment of the Württemberg State Savings Bank in 1818.

 Duchess Pauline of Württemberg. source: Wikipedia

-Sadly, the Queen died on January 9, 1819, leaving Wilhelm a widow with two young daughters.
-In order to find a stepmother for his children, and hopefully, to provide a male heir, Wilhelm again set out to find a bride.
+Sadly, the Queen died on January 9, 1819, leaving Wilhelm a widower with two young daughters.
+To find a stepmother for his children, and hopefully, to provide a male heir, Wilhelm again set out to find a bride.
 On April 15, 1820, in Stuttgart, Wilhelm married another first cousin, Duchess Pauline of Württemberg.
 She was the daughter of Duke Ludwig of Württemberg and Princess Henriette of Nassau-Weilburg.
-The couple had three children:

 King Wilhelm with Queen Pauline and his children – Karl; Sophie and Marie (center); Katherina and Augusta (bottom). source: Wikipedia